langchain-ai/react-agent-tool-server/README.md

+> [!IMPORTANT]
+> This is a work in progress.

 # LangGraph ReAct Agent Template (WIP)

-A template that deploys a ReAct agent with access to a LangChain Tool Server.
+A template that deploys a ReAct agent with access to an [open-tool-server](https://github.com/langchain-ai/open-tool-server/).

 ## Getting Started

-1. Deploy the LangChain Tool Server with configured tools.
+1. Deploy the Open Tool Server with configured tools.
-2. Launch the ReAct agent with the `TOOL_SERVER_URL` environment variable set to the URL of the Tool Server.
+2. Launch the ReAct agent with the `TOOL_SERVER_URL` environment variable set to the URL of the tool server.

 ### Development